 How to Make Herbal Infusion Tea

 Most people use leaves, flowers, roots, shoots, and barks for making a nourishing herbal infusion.

 These are three things you need to make an infusion, including:

 - Herb of your choice

 Preparation of Hot Herbal Infusion

-- Once you have all of these ready, place some herbs in the pot/mug and pour the boiling water in it.
+- Once you have all of these ready, place some herbs in the pot/mug and pour the hot water in it.

 - Cover the pot/mug to steep the herbs and to prevent the essential oil from escaping.
-Steep it for at least 5 minutes
+Steep times vary from 5 minutes to 15 minutes.

 - Drink it hot and inhale the essential oils